bustlingbungus/Engine/README.md

 Created objects and scenes should be made in the beginning of the `main` function, before the main window loop.

+The constructor for all `ObjectComponent`s use an `std::shared_ptr` to the parent object, meaning that objects cannot Add components to themselves, since the `this` keyword returns a raw pointer, not a `shared_ptr`.
+Therefore, game objects have a function `AssignComponents`, which should be called with a shared_ptr to the object itself.
+This function should be redefined in subclasses for an object to assign components to itself using its own shared_ptr.
+This is called by default in the `Instantiate` function.

 ### Camera

 This is an object that renders `TextureRenderer` components to the screen.
 It contains a rect representing the region on the screen it will be rendered to, as well as the position of the camera's origin in game space.